Plasma cell disorders

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-• Anemia — fatigue, pallor, dyspnea.
+• Anemia — fatigue, pallor, exertional dyspnea.

 • Hypercalcemia — “stones, bones, groans, psychiatric overtones”: polyuria, constipation, confusion, nausea.